ivotron/popper2-paper/paper.md

   b.
 If a prebuilt image is not available, a `Dockerfile` can be used to build an image manually which is a file containing specifications for building docker images.
 3. Running the workflow and refining it.

-### **Workflow execution on the local machine**
+### Workflow execution on the local machine

 Popper aid researchers write, test, and debug workflows on their local development machines.
 Researchers can iterate quickly by making changes and executing the `popper run` command to see the effect of their changes immediately.
 We used an Apple Macbook Pro Laptop with a 2.4GHz quad-core Intel Core i5 64-bit processor and 8 Gb LPDDR3 RAM for this case study.
 The image classification workflow was built and run on the MNIST dataset [@deng2012mnist] using the Docker container engine.
 On single node machines, Popper leaves the job of scheduling the containerized steps to the host machines OS.
-We ran the workflow 5 times with an overfitting patience of 5 on the laptop's CPU.
+We ran the workflow 5 times with overfitting patience of 5 on the laptop's CPU.
 The results obtained over 5 executions have been shown in Figure III.
 <!--
 |  Iterations        | Time taken (in seconds)         | Epochs   | Accuracy  |